 MyRIO is a controller that is often used to control a robot.
 More than 10,000 educational institutions around the world use MyRIO to train and prepare for robotics competitions, such as (WRO, FIRST), as well as in the Mobile Robotics WorldSkills section.
 The controller is popular because it has a sufficient number of digital and analog inputs and outputs, a built-in accelerometer, Xilinx FPGA and ARM Cortex-A9 dual-core processor, support for Wi-Fi, USB port.
 It can be programmed using LabVIEW or C. It is also the “brain” of TETRIX PRIME.

 ANALOG DISCOVERY 2

-Analog Discovery 2 turns any PC into an electrical workstation.
-This USB-powered device allows students to create and test analog and digital circuits.
-In addition to the dual-channel oscilloscope with a speed of 100 MS / s.
-Analog Discovery 2 provides dual-channel signal generator, 16-channel logic analyzer, 16-channel digital pattern generator, spectrum analyzer, network analyzer, voltmeter and adjustable DC power supplies ± 5 volts.
+Analog Discovery 2 turns all computers into electrical workstations.
+This USB-enabled device allows students to create and test analog and digital circuits.
+In addition to a two-channel oscilloscope at 100 MS / s.
+The Analog Discovery 2 offers a dual-channel signal generator, a 16-channel logic analyzer, a 16-channel digital pattern generator, a spectrum analyzer, a network analyzer, a voltmeter, and ± 5-volt adjustable DC power supplies.